 Not usually.
-One reason is that some items are counted in more than one subtest, depending on content, but all items can count only once in the total test.
-Another reason is that the specific numerical relationship between percentiles and raw scores, and between scaled scores and raw scores, can differ for every subtest.
+The specific numerical relationship between percentiles and raw scores, and between scaled scores and raw scores, can differ for every subtest.
 For example, correctly answering one more question might raise the percentile rank by 10 on one subtest, but only by 5 on another.
 Similarly, it is common for an identical change in the raw-scores for two subtests to result in different changes in the associated scaled scores.
 For percentiles, the change associated with a given raw score change can vary even within a single subtest, depending on where the raw score is located along the range from low to high.
 This occurs because scores tend to aggregate in a large group near the average.
 Adding one more item correct in that part of the range will raise the associated raw score above a greater percentage of examinees than would be the case nearer the ends of the range, resulting in a larger percentile increase, by definition.
 These scale inconsistencies means that neither the percentile nor the scaled score for the total test can be derived from the corresponding subtest values.